Aquatic Warbler – a rare and charismatic bird, that needs our help

 State of the Population in Different countries

 Lithuania is at the norther border of the Aquatic warbler territory.
 The population here is relatively small.
 In recent years an increase in the population was recorded after a decade of constant decrease.
 Scientists say that population is stabile now.
-Nevertheless, the size of population fluctuates greatly.
+Nevertheless, the size of population still fluctuates.
 Scientists link this to huge isolation of populations, lack of good.quality habitats and unstable conditions in breeding sites.
-It is worth noticing that data from 2017 is not accurate due to the unfinished second aquatic warbler counting (caused by bad weather).
-Data from the first counting were used (which in most cases is lower).
-In 2018, the size of population was 127.
-In 2019 it increased up to 172 singing males and in 2020 – up to 316.
-More detailed information.
+In 2022, the size of population was 208 singing males and in 2023 – 220.
+More detailed information in PDF.

 A significant part of the global population of aquatic warblers breeds in Belarus.